CupoMeridio/Granpremio-MIVIA-2025/README.md

 - Make sure TORCS is running before starting drivers
 - Datasets are saved in the directory where you run scripts
 - For best results, collect at least 1000-5000 examples per track
-- The system is cross-platform: works on Windows, Linux and macOS
+- The system is designed for Windows

 ## 🪟 TORCS Configuration for Windows